syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Sorting.md

 ---
 layout: post
-title: Sorting for Syncfusion Essential WindowsForms
+title: Sorting in Windows Forms GridGrouping control | Syncfusion
-description: This section provides the information about the Sorting and its behavior.
+description: Learn about Sorting support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Sorting
+# Sorting in Windows Forms GridGrouping (GridGroupingControl)
 GridGroupingControl allows users to sort table data against one or more columns.
 When sorting is applied, grid will rearrange data to match the current sort criteria.

 There are multiple ways to sort table data.
 A simple one is to click the desired column headers that needs to be sorted.
 Also sorting can be performed programmatically.
 Once sorting is applied, the grid will display a sort icon in the respective column headers showing sort direction.